kenny-kelley/fedora-config/README.md

 # How to set up Fedora Linux
 These are notes taken while setting up my desktop's install of Fedora Linux 37 (Workstation Edition).

-## Initial setup
+## The first thing you should do
-After getting signed in, be sure to update any packages via `dnf`:
+Be sure to upgrade any packages via `dnf`:
 ```bash
 sudo dnf upgrade --refresh
 sudo dnf autoremove
 ```

 Doing this pair of commands throughout your setup process could be a good idea.
-(At least do it once more at the end.)
+Be sure to do it at least once more at the very end.

 ## Installing various staple programs
 These are things we're going to want right off the bat.